hadron-sclang/hadron/README_MACOS.md

  * GNU Autotools, specifically automake and autoconf
  * GNU Libtool
  * GNU Bison newer than 3.2
+ * gperf (server dependency)

 All of which can be installed with the command:

-`brew install cmake automake autoconf libtool bison`
+`brew install cmake automake autoconf libtool bison gperf`